bangle-io/bangle-io-help/docs/getting started.md

 ### Opening workspace

-> :book:  Workspaces are collection of notes that you can open with Bangle.io.
+> :book: Workspace is a place where bangle saves all of your notes.

 - Open an action palette by pressing `cmd-shift-p`(mac) or `ctrl-shift-p`(win)